Lavers Hill: Lavers Hill School

 The Lavers Hill school was opened in 1910 as a rented room in the cheese factory.
 Another school was built near the church in 1911.
 In 1953, Johanna school and this were consolidated.
 At one point, Lavers Hill school had 500 kids.
 Today it has around 100 students from Beech Forest, Ferguson, Gellibrand, Colac, Lower Gellibrand, Johanna and Hordernvale and was opened in 1911.
 This school has recently celebrated its centenary on 2/3 April 2011.It caters for students ranging from kindergarten to Year 12.

-Town Features
+Town features

-Tourist information is located at the newest establishment in Lavers Hill.
-Built from recycled local materials "The Shoppe" showcases the produce and products of the local residents and has an onsite cafe serving homemade pastries and great coffee.

 Lavers Hill Post Office opened around 1902.
-Its name is Yatzies and is currently owned by the Yates family.
-This town used to have a bakery called McDuff's, however it has ceased to function and is up for sale.

 There is a town hall, opened in 1933.
 Locals use it for CERT meetings, badminton matches, progress meetings and other uses like that.
 On the way to Port Campbell, along the right of the road, there is a police station.
 Opposite to the Police Station there is the roadhouse and a tavern.

 Lavers Hill is a favourite among tourist hotspots as it is only half an hour to the Twelve Apostles, an hour to Colac, is on the Great Ocean Road, is half an hour to the Otway Fly, and is less than an hour to Apollo Bay.
 It is the meeting point of the roads to Colac, Cobden, Apollo Bay and Port Campbell.